conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 The compiler activation and implementation packages are built by two separate feedstocks, with a few exceptions.
-The activation packages install scripts into `/etc/conda/activate.d` and `/etc/conda/deactivate.d` directories.
+The activation packages install scripts into `/etc/conda/activate.d` and `/etc/conda/deactivate.d` directories, which are invoked automatically by the conda-build tool when those environments are activated.
 These scripts are then used by the build tool to respectively prepare for building with the given compiler, and clean up afterwards.
 The implementation packages install the compilers themselves.
 More details can be found in the [Anaconda compiler tools